 After reviewing the executive officers' performance against goals and objectives for the year and considering the other factors discussed above, and after consultation with the Board of Directors, the Committee typically makes its final determinations with respect to compensation in February or March.
-Performance bonus awards, if any, are generally paid out to our executive officers and other eligible employees in February or March of each year.
+Performance bonus awards in respect of the prior fiscal year are generally paid out to our executive officers and other eligible employees in February or March of each year.
 In addition, if the Committee determines to grant equity-based awards pursuant to our annual employee grant, any such grants, including grants to executive officers, will generally take place in March of each year.